Sending and Receiving Bitcoin

 Most wallets allow the user to determine the fee rate, so, if you need a transaction to clear quickly, you should pay a higher fee.
 On the other hand, if you are comfortable waiting a few days or weeks for a transaction to clear, you can pay a low fee.
 The lowest fee rate possible is 1 sat/vByte.

-How Do I Know the Transaction Worked?
+How Do I Know a Bitcoin Transaction Worked?

 Part of the ethos of Bitcoin is the idea that any user can audit the state of the blockchain.
 Services called block explorers allow users to quickly query the blockchain to confirm that their transaction has settled.